jfischetti/TheMovieDB/README.md

 1. To run all tests in the bundle, click the run button that appears to the right of "TheMovieDBTests" bundle.

 # Specification
-For App architecture design and decisions and user guid, please refer to the specification document.
+For App architecture design and decisions and user guide, please refer to the specification document.
 (Specification.pdf)

 # Attributions
 All movie and tv show data is retrieved using The Movie DB API (www.themoviedb.org).